Parliamentary Elections Act 1695

 The Parliamentary Elections Act 1695 (7 & 8 Will.
 3. c.
-25) was an act of the Parliament of England regulating elections to the English House of Commons.
+25) is an act of the Parliament of England regulating elections to the English House of Commons.

+As of 2026, the act remains in force in England and Wales.

 Provisions

 Section 3 of the act required that an election to a county constituency had to take place at the county court, and that the court had to be held at the place where it had most often been held in the preceding forty years (in effect, at the county town).
 This was to prevent an electoral abuse where the county sheriff held the election at a place more convenient for voters favourable to one of the candidates.

 Section 6 of the act sought to prevent faggot voters by requiring that a voter's forty shilling freehold was a bona fide holding and not a temporary conveyance.

 Section 7 of the act established the minimum voting age and age of candidacy as 21, which was the age of majority under common law.
 Underage MPs were seldom unseated before the Reform Act 1832: Viscount Jocelyn was 18 in 1806.

 Section 8 of the act provided that polling in Yorkshire, previously begun on a Monday, should instead begin on Wednesday.
 This was from a sabbatarian desire to prevent voters travelling on Sunday to the polling place.

 Section 9 of the act provided that the poll for Hampshire would be taken first at Winchester and then, after an adjournment, at Newport for the convenience of voters on the Isle of Wight.